Git

 git tag 1.0.0 1b2e1d63ff

-stands for the first 10 characters of the commit id you want to reference with your tag.
+the 1b2e1d63ff stands for the first 10 characters of the commit id you want to reference with your tag.
 You can get the commit id by looking at the log.

 Blame